Guides/How to Build a Notification Center/Introduction to Notification Centers

 User expectations around notification centers aren't going away.
 Nearly every app people use daily has trained them to expect this functionality.
 When users open your app and want to see what they missed, they're going to search for some kind of notification center.
 Without one, you're fighting against learned behavior.

 The whole point of a notification center is to let users review messages on their own timeline, not yours.
 Sometimes people are in the middle of something and can't deal with a notification right when it arrives.
 Sometimes they dismiss something by accident.
-Sometimes they just want to come back later and think about it.
 The notification center gives them that flexibility so missing a notification doesn't mean missing important information.

 From a business perspective, notification centers drive real results.
 They increase engagement because users have a reason to open the app and check what's new.
 They provide a second chance at communication, so that approval request someone missed at 3pm still gets seen when they check their inbox at 9am the next day.
-They reduce the failure rate of time-sensitive actions because users can find and complete tasks they initially overlooked.
-And they cut down on support tickets because there's a persistent record of what happened, making it easy for users to find and reference past updates.
+They reduce the failure rate of time-sensitive actions and cut down on support tickets because there's a persistent record of what happened.

 Common use cases

 Product notifications are the obvious ones.
-These are updates about what's happening in your application.
-When someone comments on a document you shared, mentions you in a thread, or a task needs to be completed, that notification lives in the inbox.
+Updates about what's happening in your application: comments on a document, mentions in a thread, tasks that need completing.
 Status changes work well here too.
 Your order shipped, your payment went through, your export finished processing.
-Anything where the state of something changed and the user probably cares about it, but doesn't need to know at that moment.
-Approval workflows are particularly well-suited to notification centers because they often require action but not necessarily immediate action.
-Someone needs to review a budget proposal or approve a new feature flag, and the notification center gives them a place to see all pending requests without feeling like they're being nagged every five minutes.
+Approval workflows are particularly well-suited because they often require action but not necessarily immediate action.
+Someone needs to review a budget proposal or approve a new feature flag, and the notification center gives them a place to see all pending requests without feeling nagged.

-System notifications cover the more administrative side of running an application.
-Security alerts are the obvious example.
-Someone tried to log into your account from a new device, or there was suspicious activity, or a password was changed.
-These need to be recorded somewhere permanent, not just flashed on screen and forgotten.
+System notifications cover the administrative side.
+Security alerts are the obvious example: login attempts from new devices, suspicious activity, password changes.
+These need to be recorded somewhere permanent, not just flashed on screen.
 Billing and payment notifications fall into this category too.
-Your card was charged, or it failed to charge, or your subscription is about to renew.
 Feature announcements and product updates live here, though you want to be careful about overusing the notification center for marketing.
-Onboarding and activation prompts can work well in small doses, things like "complete your profile" or "invite your team" that help users get value from the product.

-Let's look at some real examples.
 DroneDeploy, which offers drone mapping software for construction sites, uses their notification center for status updates when new maps and progress videos are uploaded.
 Since these files are large and take time to process, the notification center gives users a place to check back rather than forcing them to sit around waiting.
-They also handle access permission requests through the inbox, so when someone needs edit access to a project, the notification sits there until the owner can review and approve it.
+They also handle access permission requests through the inbox.

 "With Courier, we added a beautiful inbox and in-app push notifications in a matter of weeks.
 We used the great looking pre-built component to save even more time.
 Notifications are not our core competency, so it made complete sense to integrate rather than build out and support our own implementation."